dairycultist/natsucraft/README.md

 ### Planned (maybe)

+- Exploration
   - Dungeons, because I like dungeon crawling/looting and caving (and I don't like stripmining)
-- Jungles
-  - Tall trees (either oak or new yellow jungle wood)
+  - Jungles (with tall trees, either oak or new yellow jungle wood)